SpicyMcSpice1938/HalalFlix/README.md

 # HalalFlix
-to check if a movie is halal or not
+To check if a movie is halal or not.
+Kind of a not-so-secret inside joke among muslims.
+'Halal' means permissable by God, so you are evaluating if a movie is permissable by God.

 To use locally, create a .env with your own TMDB API Read Access token saved to ACCESSTOKEN. go to localhost:3000 to use.